Buy our virtual Grand opening 3-pack! Free local delivery! Free shipping!

 Our primary focus at Category 5 Cellars is not wine, it’s people—our employees, families, customers, growers and vendors.
-Without people, we can’t make a fantastic product.
+Without people, we can’t make exceptional wine.
 People first.
-Then we focus on wine.
+Then, we focus on wine.

 Jason Smith, Winemaker & Owner